 What if You Don’t Agree with a Religious Objection?

-The Situation: You decide to implement a new time tracking system which involves the use of biometric hand scanners by employees to scan their right hands to clock in or out for a shift.
-One of your long time employees claims that he cannot use this kind of hand scanner because its use would conflict with his religious beliefs.
-Can you require him to use it anyway?…READ MORE
+the situation You decide to implement a new time tracking system which involves the use of biometric hand scanners by employees to scan their right hands to clock in or out for a shift.
+One of your long time employees claims that he cannot use this kind of hand scanner because its use would conflict […]

 Can You Tell a Pregnant Applicant That You Really Need Someone Long Term ?